 He loves her.
 He really does.
-But something holds him back from opening up.
+But something holds him back from opening up to her.
 From expressing.
 From relating.
 He’s bleeding and wounded to the core, but who gave him these festering wounds?
 Who caused him this inner pain?
-HE knows that answer, but he is too confused, broken, and dejected.
+He knows that answer, but he is too confused, broken, and dejected to admit it.
 He has proclaimed himself an outcast from love and from social health.
 But he is confused: Is this all in his mind?

 Everything will be OK.
 Everything will be OK.
 The final track on “Out of Myself” finds our confused, depressed protagonist sinking into a perpetual state of darkness and despair.
 “What has come over me?/ Can’t believe, but your tears leave me cold/ I’m walking through the dark/ Again/ And I am not afraid to be alone/ Anymore”.

 He has made his decision.
 He will embrace the darkness that he once feared.
 He will leave; and, as his lover’s tears trickle to the ground, he feels nothing.
 His heart has gone cold through his yearning to understand himself.
 Now, all he has is darkness.
 And sadness.
 He is OK with that, though.
 He has chosen his path; and, even though it is a dark and sorrowful one, he somehow just knows everything will be OK.
 Everything will be OK.